A Musing That Bears Consideration…

-Krul’Dar nodded.
-“Apologies, brother.
-It’s just that your latest feat was nothing short of—”
+“I am sorry, brother.
+It is just that your latest feat was nothing short of—”

 Kor’Thank cracked a faint smile. “ ’Twas glorious, was it not?”

 Krul’Dar threw him a reproachful look.
-“As Chief Chronicler, I have a sacred duty to convey the appropriate gravitas.”
+“As Chief Chronicler, I must convey gravitas.”

 Krul’Dar looked expectantly at his friend.
 “What do you think?”